Calla Curman

-Calla Curman, née Lundström (1850–1935), was a Swedish writer, salon-holder and feminist.
+Calla Curman (née Lundström; 12 November 1850 – 2 February 1935) was a Swedish writer, salon-holder and feminist.
 She was also the founder of Stångehuvud nature reserve and one of the five founders of the women's association Nya Idun.

 Family

-Calla Curman was born on 12 November 1850 in Jönköping, Sweden, the only child of wealthy industrialist Carl Frans Lundström and his wife Sofie Malmberg (1830–1897).
+Calla Lundström was born on 12 November 1850 in Jönköping, Sweden, the only child of wealthy industrialist Carl Frans Lundström and his wife Sofie Malmberg (1830–1897).
 She received in-home tutoring from a private tutor.
 At the age of 17, she married Adolf Liljenroth (1836–1874), a battalion physician, with whom she had two children, Gunhild Hasselrot and Ragnar Liljenroth.

-A few years after she was widowed by Liljenroth, Calla's parents took her on a trip to Italy.
+A few years after she was widowed, Lundström's parents took her on a trip to Italy.
 The educated Carl Curman, whom she had met on a visit with her mother to Lysekil during a few summer weeks in 1864, was invited to join them as a guide for the Italian trip.
-In 1877 she returned to Lysekil, then as Professor Carl Curman's guest.
+In 1877, she returned to Lysekil, then as Professor Carl Curman's guest.
 The following year they were married.
 He had worked as a spa doctor in Lysekil since 1859.
 With Curman, she had children Sigurd Curman, Ingrid Fries, Nanna Fries and Carl G. Curman.

 Activity

 Curman was the initiator of the founding of the Nya Idun women's society in 1885; it was founded together with Ellen Fries, Hanna Winge, Ellen Key, and Amelie Wikström.
 Nya Idun was modelled on its male counterpart, Sällskapet Idun.
 In her justification for founding Nya Idun, Curman wrote: "Why should not we women too, regardless of our different political and religious views, be able to come together for a mutual exchange of ideas in common intellectual, artistic and literary interests?"

-Curman was also involved in a number of other issues.
+Curman was also involved in several other issues.
 Among other things, she was a member of the board of the Friends of Handicraft, founded in 1874, a member of the Swedish Dress Reform Association, a member of the board of the Stockholm Reading Room on Kungsholmen 1898–1900, a member of the board of the Samfundet för unison sång ('Society for Unison Singing') 1908–1915, and was on the local board in Stockholm of the Riksföreningen för svenskhetens bevarande i utlandet ('National Association for the Preservation of Swedishness Abroad') 1918–1924.
 She became honorary president of the latter association in 1928.
-She was also an accomplished pianist, publishing her own booklet of compositions in 1897 and was one of those calling for the establishment of Mother's Day in 1919.
+She was also an accomplished pianist, publishing her booklet of compositions in 1897 and was one of those calling for the establishment of Mother's Day in 1919.
 She was awarded the Illis quorum and the Friends of Handicraft Medal.